Micardis (Telmisartan)

 Dosage Instructions

-For high blood pressure: The usual dose is one 40 mg tablet once daily.
-If your blood pressure is still too high after 4-8 weeks, your doctor may increase your dose to 80 mg.
-For preventing cardiovascular complications: The usual dose is one 80 mg tablet once daily.
-Your doctor may adjust your dose based on how you respond to treatment.
+The typical dose for adults is one 40 mg tablet daily.
+If blood pressure remains high after 4-8 weeks, your doctor may increase the dose to 80 mg.
+For preventing cardiovascular complications, the usual dose is one 80 mg tablet daily.

 What If You Miss a Dose?